 Surrounding these were a carefully researched selection of works that Van Gogh would have actually seen during his time in Paris by the artists with whom he associated during these years – including Monet, Pissarro, Toulouse-Lautrec, and Gauguin.
 Seeing the work of his contemporaries and absorbing the radical new techniques they were developing enabled Van Gogh to create his own unique style.

-A fully illustrated, hardcover catalogue was published to accompany the exhibition with newly commissioned essays on the subject by Ann Dumas (curator, Royal Academy of Art, London) and Marina Ferretti Bocquillon (Director of Research and Exhibitions, Musée des Impressionnismes, Giverny).
+A fully-illustrated, hardcover catalogue was published to accompany the exhibition with newly commissioned essays on the subject by Ann Dumas (curator, Royal Academy of Art, London) and Marina Ferretti Bocquillon (Director of Research and Exhibitions, Musée des Impressionnismes, Giverny).
+The catalogue is available to purchase through this website.